pydata/sparse/docs/quickstart.md

 ```

 For more efficient ways to construct sparse arrays,
-see documentation on :doc:`Constructing Arrays <construct>`.
+see documentation on [Construct sparse arrays][construct-sparse-arrays].

 ## Compute

-Many of the normal Numpy operations work on :obj:`COO` objects just like on [numpy.ndarray][] objects.
+Many of the normal Numpy operations work on [COO][sparse.COO] objects just like on [numpy.ndarray][] objects.
-This includes arithmetic, :doc:`numpy.ufunc <numpy:reference/ufuncs>` operations, or functions like tensordot and transpose.
+This includes arithmetic, [numpy.ufunc][] operations, or functions like tensordot and transpose.

 ```python